Department of State (DOS)

 - Must be valid to enter / re-enter the U.S., except from Canada, Mexico, and the adjacent islands (with some restrictions)

-- As long as the EV remains in the U.S. it does not matter if the visa has expired since it is a travel document, and not the permission to stay
+- As long as the F remains in the U.S. it does not matter if the visa has expired since it is a travel document, and not the permission to stay

 I-94: Arrival - Departure Record

-- A small card issued to a non-immigrant alien by the Department of Homeland Security upon entry into the U.S. indicating legal entry, status at the U.S., and the permission to stay.
-It is often stapled to the passport.
+- An electronic doucment issued to a non-immigrant alien by the Department of Homeland Security upon entry into the U.S. indicating legal entry, status at the U.S., and the permission to stay.
+The I-94 can be printed here.

 - D/S - "Duration of Status" means the length of time necessary for the scholar/professor to complete a specific program or level (as indicated on the Form I-20 or DS-2019), plus a 60-day or 30-day grace period for F-1 or J-1 Status Respectively.